Jiaqing-ASU/SmallTests/deduplication_bin_pack/test/README.txt

-For the input of this Python script is a dictionary object saved in a .npy file which has the following format:
+For the input of these 3 Python scripts is a dictionary object saved in a .npy file which has the following format:

 Key: Value